-The Authority would regularly perform maintenance along the dedicated track and railroad right-of-way as well as on the power systems, train control, signalizing, communications, and other vital systems required for the safe operation of the HSR system.
-Maintenance methods are expected to be similar to existing European and Asian HSR systems, adapted to the specifics of the California HSR.
-However, the FRA would specify standards of maintenance, inspection, and other items in a set of regulations (i.e., Rule of Particular Applicability) to be issued in the next several years, and the overseas practices may be amended in ways not currently foreseen.
+The Authority would regularly perform maintenance along the dedicated track and railroad right-of-way as well as on the power systems, train control, signaling, communications, and other vital systems required for the safe operation of the HSR system.
+Maintenance methods are expected to be similar to existing European and Asian HSR systems, adapted to the specifics of the California HSR system.
+However, the FRA is developing safety requirements for HSR systems in the United States that would specify standards of maintenance, inspection, and other items in a set of regulations (i.e., Rule of Particular Applicability); these requirements are anticipated to be issued in the next several years, and the overseas practices may be amended in ways not currently foreseen.
 The brief descriptions of maintenance activities provided in the following subsections are thus based on best professional judgment about future practices in California.